Strong accessibility for finitely presented groups: Definitions and results

 A group is \emph{small} if it doesn't contain a non-abelian free subgroup.
 An action of a small group on a tree is either \emph{elliptic} (fixes a point in the tree) \emph{hyperbolic} (has an axis and acts by translations) \emph{dihedral} (has an axis and acts dihedrally) or \emph{parabolic} (fixes a point in the boundary but has no axis)~\cite[p.~453]{bf::folding}.
 A group is \emph{slender} if all its subgroups are finitely generated.
-An action of a slender group on a tree cannot be parabolic.
+An action of a slender group on a tree is either elliptic or stabilizes an axis.

 \begin{definition}[Hierarchy] A \emph{hierarchy} for a group $H$ is a rooted tree of groups $\HH$, with $H$ at the root, such that the descendants of a group $L\in\HH$ are the vertex groups of a nontrivial graph of groups decomposition $\Delta_L$ of $L$.
+A group $L\in\HH$ is \emph{terminal} if $L$ has no descendants.

-A hierarchy is \emph{slender} if all graphs of groups decompositions are over slender edge groups.
-A slender hierarchy is \emph{hyperbolic} if for all $L\in\HH$, if $E<L$ is slender, then the action of $E$ on $T_{\Delta_L}$, the tree associated to $\Delta_L$, is either elliptic or hyperbolic. \end{definition}
+A hierarchy is \emph{slender} if all graphs of groups decompositions $\Delta_L$, $L\in\HH$, are over slender edge groups.
+A slender hierarchy is \emph{hyperbolic} if for all $L\in\HH$, if $E<L$ is an edge group of $\Delta_L$, then for every $L' \in \HH$ and every conjugate $E^g$ of $E$, the action of $E^g\cap L'$ on $T_{\Delta_{L'}}$, the tree associated to $\Delta_{L'}$, is either elliptic or hyperbolic, but not dihedral. \end{definition}

+Subgroups which are conjugate to elliptic subgroups in every level of the hierarchy are particularly important.